art-technologies/verse-generative-example/README.md

 ## Introduction

-This repository demostrates an example code for generative project of how to access hash and other parameters such as edition number and total number of editions.
+This repository demostrates an example code for generative project of how to access hash and other parameters such as edition number.

 You can use `index.html` as a starting project.